A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Preliminaries

 \begin{prop}[cf. Proposition 2.8. in \cite{kronheimer}] If $F/T$ does not act freely on $\mu^{-1}(\zeta)$, then $\zeta$ lies in one of the codimensional-$3$ subspaces $\R^3\otimes D_\xi\subset \R\otimes Z$, where $\xi$ is a root. \end{prop}

 Hence, the ``good set" mentioned earlier in the subsection refers to the following:

 The following theorems are also proven in \cite{kronheimer} and \cite{kronheimer2}, and together, they give a complete construction and classification of ALE spaces.
-For all the theorems below in this subsection, let $(X,g)$ be a $4$-dimensional hyperkähler manifold.
+For all the theorems below in this subsection, let $(X,g)$ be a $4$-dimensional hyperk{\"a}hler manifold.

 \begin{thm}[cf. Theorem 1.1. in \cite{kronheimer}] Let three cohomology classes $\alpha_1, \alpha_2, \alpha_3\in H^2(X;\R)$ be given which satisfy the nondegeneracy condition:

 $(*)$ For each $\Sigma\in H_2(X;\Z)$ with $\Sigma\cdot\Sigma=-2$, there exists $i\in\{1,2,3\}$ with $\alpha_i(\Sigma)\neq 0$.